 Steam is one of the most popular gaming platforms and a very powerful digital distribution service.
-While Steam officially is supported on Windows, Mac, and Linux, what about Chromebooks?
-It’s possible, though the experience isn’t perfect and there’s a few catches involved in the process.
+Steam officially is supported on Windows, Mac, and Linux, but what about Chromebooks?
+It’s possible, though the experience isn’t perfect, and there’s a few catches involved in the process.

 Can Chromebooks run Steam?

 Does Steam work on a Chromebook?
 The short answer is: yes, it’s possible.
-The longer answer is that it isn’t really a simple process, as there is no native Steam Chrome OS app.
-Not to mention your Chromebook may not even be able to handle Steam.
+The longer answer is that it isn’t a simple process, as there is no native Steam Chrome OS app.
+Not to mention your Chromebook’s internals may not even be able to handle Steam.
 Let’s dig deeper into the details.

 Is your Chromebook powerful enough?

-If you will use a Chromebook for gaming we recommend that you first get a Chromebook powerful enough to do so.
+If you will use a Chromebook for gaming or other resource-intensive tasks, we recommend that you first get a Chromebook powerful enough to do so.
 Some devices come with more powerful processors like an Intel Core i5 or i7 chip.
 Take a look at our recommendations for the best Chromebook devices to find some of these.

 Check if your Chromebook can run Linux and Android apps